deltaray-io/mesosim-docs/docs/job-definition-reference.md

   }
 ```

-#### Adjustment
+### Adjustment

 With the optional `Adjustment` section, keeping an open position balanced based on the criteria defined via the `ConditionalAdjustments` field is possible.
-Similar to the [Entry] and [Exit] sections, a Schedule must also be provided for the Adjustment.
-Please refer to the Entry and Exit sections’ Schedule for further details on specifying this field.The MaxAdjustmentCount field controls what the maximum allowed adjustment count is.
+Similar to the [Entry](#entry) and [Exit](#exit) sections, a Schedule must also be provided for the Adjustment.
+Please refer to the [Entry](#entry) and [Exit](#exit) sections’ Schedule for further details on specifying this field.

+The `MaxAdjustmentCount` field controls what the maximum allowed adjustment count is.
 Every adjustment increases a counter.
-If the counter reaches the value specified in the MaxAdjustmentCount field, the following adjustment will result in position liquidation.The following snippet contains two conditional adjustments.
+If the counter reaches the value specified in the MaxAdjustmentCount field,
+the following adjustment will result in position liquidation.

+The following snippet contains two conditional adjustments.
 Please note that not all the fields of the StrikeSelector are shown.
-For a complete reference on StrikeSelector, please refer to the Structure part of this reference.
+For a complete reference on StrikeSelector, please refer to the [Structure](#Structure) part of this reference.

-# ITTJARTAM
 ```json
 "Adjustment": {
  "Schedule": {